-For contact and insurance purposes MPIOs need to register in My Football Club.
+For insurance purposes MPIOs need to register in My Football Club.

 For communication purposes please register in the Football NSW MPIO register.

-- MPIO Training course (PBTR on-line & workshop)
+- MPIO Training – on-line course & workshop

-- Child Safe Training Courses (NSW OCG on-line)
+- Child Safe Training Courses – on-line course

-- Becoming a Child Safe Organisation (NSW OCG on-line)
+- Becoming a Child Safe Organisation – on-line course

 - Guidelines for Working with Children